-In this HUD Essentials podcast, you will learn best practices in how to gradually adopt a HUD (heads-up display) into your game and the 6 (or 7) essential elements of any HUD.
+This is the first episode in my Maximizing Your HUD series: HUD Essentials.
+In this one, you will learn best practices in how to gradually adopt a HUD (heads-up display) into your game and the 7 essential elements you must learn first.

 Gradual Implementation (3:00)